DJKnaeckebrot/BankrobStreamLabsBot/readme.md

 1. Please copy the daily_StreamlabsSystem.py and UI_Config.json into your Streamlabs Scripts folder
 2. Enable the script in Streamlabs Chatbot Application
 3. Modify the values of the script

+## V1.0.2
+ - Fixed Bug that only one person can join the heist
+ - Fixed cash out to users

 ## V1.0.1
  - Fixed bugs